 Is Tongue Tie Painful For Baby?

 Many sources state a restricted tongue is not painful for baby.
 However several tied adults have commented they experience a burning sensation when certain tongue movements are performed (depending upon where the tie is).
-Is it therefore safe to assume baby feels no discomfort from this restriction?
+Certainly many babies express discomfort when their tongue is lifted if it is tied so is it therefore safe to assume baby feels no discomfort from this restriction?

 Place and hold the tip of your tongue into the gum tissue below the lower front teeth – try to swallow, eat or talk with the tongue held in this position.
 For those who cannot feel a difference or who adamantly oppose recommending frenotomies or frenectomies, I will send someone over to your office and suture your tongue to the floor of your mouth.
 After one week you will understand the significance of a tight frenum!
 (Brian Palmer DDS)